RoshanMohamad/cnc/README.md

 # Copy the example environment file
 cp .env.local.example .env.local

-# Update with your MQTT broker credentials (HiveMQ Cloud example included)
+# Update with your server configuration for ESP32 communication
 ```

 4. **Start the development server**